dvircohen/NASA-Project/README.md

 - The inner state of the manager is handled in a thread safe way, so in the need arises it is possible to run more than 1 thread on each flow.

+## Robustness
+There are 2 points of failure that we need to take care of:
+- A worker dies while he handles a message (job) he got from the manager before he finished the job.
+In such a case the message will not be deleted from the queue, messages are deleted by the worker only after he puts the result in the result queue.
+That means that the job message will be picked up by another worker after the visibility time of the message expire.
+- The manager dies while he handles a local task.
+Solution: When the local waits for the result from the manager it also checks periodically that the manager is still up.
+In a case where the manager died while handleing some local A task, local A will detect that a manager is no longer up, will bring a new one and send the task to the local_to_manager queue again.

 # How to run the project
 run the core/local.py file with the following parameter: